-Which new technologies are needed for societal progress?
+Which new technologies does societal progress need?

-The starting point of the conversation and deliberation process is the fundamental question of how new technologies can work best for societal progress by taking into account the perspectives of the society, the economy and the individual.
+The starting point of the conversation and deliberation process was the fundamental question of how new technologies can work best for societal progress by taking into account the perspectives of the society, the economy, and the individual.

-Society How can new technologies foster social cohesion?
+Society: How can new technologies foster social cohesion?

-Individual How can new technologies help secure individual and societal welfare?
+Individual: How can new technologies help secure individual and societal welfare?

-The #Tech4Society consortium
+The #Tech4Society Consortium